DataTig/DataTig/docs/tutorial/setting-up-site-and-adding-first-data.rst

     python -m datatig.cli check .

-Hopefully this will run and show no errors.
+This should run with no output, meaning there were no errors.

 Use DataTig to build a website about your data